-When you spend months planning an event, you can’t just let disorganized data ruin it at the last moment.
-This can happen when your customer records stays in Salesforce, but you have your tickets sold on one platform, attendee data stored elsewhere, and payments processed through a third tool.
+When you spend months planning an event, you can't just let disorganized data ruin it at the last moment.
+This can happen when your customer records stay in Salesforce, but you have your tickets sold on one platform, attendee data stored elsewhere, and payments processed through a third tool.

 If you look at the recent stats closely, more than 70% of teams deal with data silos regularly, and most of them get stuck while connecting event registration, ticketing, and CRM systems.